The basic structure doctrine is one of the fundamental judicial principles connected with the Indian Constitution.

 Evolution of Basic Structure Doctrine

 Indra Nehru Gandhi v.
-Raj Narain was the case in which the faith on the doctrine was affirmed and established.
+Raj Narain was the case in which the faith in the doctrine was affirmed and established.
 In this case, the appellant had filed an appeal against the decision of Allahabad High Court invalidating her election as the Prime Minister.
 While the appeal was still pending at the Supreme Court, the 39th Amendment was enacted and enforced which stated that no court has jurisdiction over the election disputes of the Prime Minister.

 The Hon’ble Supreme Court relying on the decision of Kesavananda Bharati stated that democracy was an essential feature of the Constitution and forms part of the basic structure.
-The bench added certain other features to the list of the basic structure, which were: Rule of Law and power of Judicial Review.
+The bench added certain other features to the list of the basic structure, which was: Rule of Law and the power of Judicial Review.

 The basic structure then came up in the case of Minerva Mills Ltd. v.
 Union of India, wherein the Supreme Court provided clarity to the doctrine and laid down that the power of amendment under Article 368 is limited and exercise of such power cannot be absolute.
 A limited amending power was very well part of the basic structure doctrine of the Constitution.
 Further, the harmony and balance between fundamental rights and directive principles are also part of the basic structure, and anything that destroys the balance is an ipso facto violation of the doctrine.